"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Looking back, my luck was incredible as those mentors were none other than Hiten Shah and Dan Martell.

 Once a month, I had a call with each of them, asking them all kinds of questions about analytics, customer development, lean startups, and more.
 These sessions helped me learn so much and level up so much faster than I could have learning on my own.
-The company benefited a lot from my learnings.
+The company also benefited a lot from my learnings.

-3) If you want someone to learn a concept fast, give them a good book.
+Leadership Lessons #3: If you want someone to learn a concept fast, give them a good book.

 Laura brought in a full bookshelf of books for the oneforty office.
 This made it easy to have any of us have a good book at our disposal when we needed to learn something.